BBB Johannes Deimling

-Collaborating with his former student Lotte Kaiser he performed on a set of stairs situated in an unusual position in the corner of one of the museum’s galleries.
+Collaborating with his former student Lotte Kaiser, Johannes performed on a set of stairs situated in an unusual position in the corner of one of the museum’s galleries.
 Brightly colored materials, including yellow gift wrapping paper, white paper stars and blue paper napkins, were displayed and dispersed across the stairs.
-All actions were carried out in a never changing moderate tempo and in perfect unison.
-The artists tie straw around their feet and walk a while in their straw shoes, tie the paper stars around their heads and throw glittering confetti.
+All actions were carried out in uniform moderate tempo and perfect unison.
+The artists tied straw around their feet and walked for a while in their straw shoes, tied paper stars around their heads and threw glittering confetti.
 A purely visual, sensual experience, for which, Johannes claims, as for all of his performances, no logical explanation canbe given, except, “perhaps, in poetry only”.

 About the Artist

 To present complex contents, situations and moments in simple and elementary ways is a signature of the art of BBB Johannes Deimling.
 He sometimes uses the term ,Performance Art Povera’ to describe his performative works.
 The meeting of a reduction to the essentials or the elementary with the consideration of the audience, as an extension of what is shown, justifies his artistic position.
 These are the intersections that inspire and provoke his approaches to the perception of aesthetics, concept and content of his work.
 His ‘acted images [agierte Bilder]’ are initially created purely visual, but gradually access all senses to create a holistic view on the banalities of everyday life with all its changes.

 For more then 15 years BBB Johannes Deimling has invested much of his artistic research into the teaching and learning of performative processes.
 In 2008 he founded the independent educational and artistic project PAS performance art studies, which holds festivals, studies and events on performance globally.
 From 2012 to 2016 he held the position of associate professor for performance art at NTA – Norwegian Theatre Academy at the Østfold University College.